mineadmin/MineAdmin/CONTRIBUTING.md

 ## Repository address

-Currently, the source code repository is hosted on GitHub, and the front-end and back-end source code in the gitee repository is used as a mirror repository.
-The code is automatically synchronized every day.
-We do not support any kind of code submission.
+Currently, the codebase is hosted on GitHub.
+The front-end and back-end code in the Gitee repository **are** read-only mirror repositories, automatically synchronized every day.
+We **do not accept** code submissions on Gitee.

-<span style="color: #F56C6C; font-weight: bold;">Note: In version 3.0, both the front-end and back-end source code are located in the same repository under the /web directory.</span>
+>**Note**: Starting from version 3.0, both the front-end and back-end source code are located in the `/web` directory of this repository.

 ### Github